Beta Estimation

 Note

-In this chapter, we introduce an important concept in financial economics: the exposure of an individual stock to changes in the market portfolio.
+In this chapter, we introduce an important concept in financial economics: The exposure of an individual stock to changes in the market portfolio.
 According to the Capital Asset Pricing Model (CAPM) of Sharpe (1964), Lintner (1965), and Mossin (1966), cross-sectional variation in expected asset returns should be a function of the covariance between the excess return of the asset and the excess return on the market portfolio.
 The regression coefficient of excess market returns on excess stock returns is usually called the market beta.
 We show an estimation procedure for the market betas.
 We do not go into details about the foundations of market beta but simply refer to any treatment of the CAPM for further information.
 Instead, we provide details about all the functions that we use to compute the results.
-In particular, we leverage useful computational concepts: rolling-window estimation and parallelization.
+In particular, we leverage useful computational concepts: Rolling-window estimation and parallelization.

 We use the following Python packages throughout this chapter: